Ulithian language: Loanwords

 Since Spain passed through Ulithi for such a long period of time, the words they left were used because they actually left behind those things.
 Foods like the potato and squash were brought by the Spanish, so Ulithian uses words based on the Spanish words for them.
 Spain was also Catholic, so Catholic terms were left behind.

 Japan occupied Ulithi during the time of World War I and left during or after World War II.
 Before the World Wars, Japan traded with Ulithi.
 Since the two countries were trade partners, they needed to know how to communicate.
 Every so often, young boys would learn the basics of Japanese and because of this, "it is not at all difficult today to find Ulithians who speak and write a bit of Japanese".
 An example of a word from Japan is denwa, which Ulithian changed to dengwa which means 'telephone'.
 Japan had such a big impact that the word for battery, denchi, remained the same in Ulithian.

 Germany did not occupy Ulithi for long, so they left the least influence and there are almost no words that were left behind and still used.
 One of the few words that got carried over is mark, a German coin which turned into mak, what Ulithians call the U.S. half dollar.

 In 1944, the U.S. task force arrived in Ulithi and there has been an abundance of English loan words since then.
 The most impact English is having on Ulithian is through the school systems.
 Words such as 'homework' and 'campus' which in Ulithian are homwork and kampus are very similar.

 There are some loan words that have become the official word in Ulithian, but others are used in place of another word.
-The Spanish word flores, which means 'flower', was taken and used by Ulithian speakers as floras.
+The Spanish word flores, which means 'flowers', was taken and used by Ulithian speakers as floras.
 According to the Ulithian-English Dictionary written by Neil Mellen and John Hancock, the general word for 'flowers' is floraas, which is close to what is stated in the journal.
 While the word for 'flower' was similar, the Spanish word for 'table', mesa, was directly taken to use in Ulithian.
 The Ulithian-English Dictionary says that the translation of table is tiis.
 This is comparable to speaking pidgin in Hawaii.
 There are a lot of Japanese words that the majority of people – even if they do not speak Japanese – use, such as shoyu for soy sauce and bocha for a bath.